-The Haute Route starts in the deep end with one of the biggest days of the week first.
-From the Grand Montets lift system we ski down the Argentier glacier, here two options exist: the classic through the col du Chardonett or alternatively through the col du passon, both line are similar in length and involve a steep snow section.
-Once through the col its fairly smooth sailing over the Trient hut.
+The Haute Route starts in the deep end with one of the biggest days of the week.
+From the Grand Montets lift system, we ski down the Argentiere glacier.
+Here we have two options: the classic option through the col du Chardonett or the Col du Passon.
+Both lines are similar in length and involve a steep snow section.
+Once through the col, its fairly smooth sailing over to the Trient hut.
 The Trient hut is one of the highest on the routes at 3200m.

 Cabane du Trient - Verbier

-A gentle day to recover from the last, A short glacier ski through wild glaciers takes us to the most technical climbing section of the route, col des ecandites.
+A gentle day to recover from the last, A short glacier ski through wild glaciers takes us to the most technical climbing section of the route, Col des Ecandies.
 A 200m boot pack sets up for a 1600m cruiser down the Val de Ferret to the Swiss town Champex.
-A one-hour taxi takes us to Verbier, where either we spend the night.
+A one-hour taxi takes us to Verbier, where we spend the night.